-Suzieq is both a framework and an application using that framework, that is focused on improving the observability of your network.
+Suzieq is a network observability tool.
+It is both a framework and an application using that framework, that is focused on improving your understanding of your network.
 We define observability as the ability of a system to answer either trivial or complex questions that you pose as you go about operating your network.
 How easily you can answer your questions is a measure of how good the system's observability is.
-A good observable system goes well beyond monitoring and alerting.
+A good observable system goes well beyond what is normally considered monitoring and alerting.
 Suzieq is primarily meant for use by network engineers and designers.

 - We normalize the data into a vendor-agnostic format.

 - We store all data in files using the popular big data format, Parquet.

 - All the analysis are exposed either via a CLI, GUI, a REST API, or via Python.
 The output can be rendered in various formats from plain text to JSON and CSV.